 It is important for patients and families to know that anyone can make a referral to hospice.
-Experts say that patients who receive care for 30-60 days benefit substantially over those who enter hospice in their final days, often following a crisis situation.
-Many families who have experienced hospice care often regret that they did not learn about hospice sooner for their loved one.

-- Frequent hospitalizations

-It is important for patients and families to know that anyone can make a referral to hospice.
 Experts say that patients who receive care for 30-60 days benefit substantially over those who enter hospice during the final days or hours of life.

 - Frequent hospitalizations